-- inspecting the loan and receivable agreements, agreeing terms and conditions with parent and related parties, and analysing whether the performance of the loans and receivables is in line therewith; - confirming the outstanding balances with parent and related parties; and - evaluating the Company's assessment of the recoverability of loans and receivables by analysing the cash flow projections for the AX Group, as well as the financial position and performance of the parent and respective related party borrowers for the reporting period.
-Our procedures focused on considering the reasonableness of key assumptions underlying the planned cash inflows and outflows and assessing their consistency with our understanding of the business and industry developments, and historical data.
-We also focused on updates made to respond to the expected impacts and uncertainties around COVID-19 developments.
+- inspecting the loan and receivable agreements, agreeing terms and conditions with parent and related parties, and analysing whether the performance of the loans and receivables is in line with the relevant agreements; - confirming the outstanding balances with parent and related parties; and - evaluating the Company's assessment of the recoverability of loans and receivables by analysing the cash flow projections for the AX Group, as well as the financial position and performance of the parent and respective related party borrowers for the reporting period.
+Our procedures focused on considering the main inputs and assumptions used in the projections, such as operational cash flows, inflows from sales of property, capital expenditures, debt financing and other funding availability against our understanding of the business and industry developments, historical data and any other available information.
+We also focused on updates made to respond to the continued impacts and uncertainties around COVID-19 developments and performed an independent sensitivity analysis, stress testing key inputs, assumptions and contingency plan to assess whether the liquidity headroom calculations are reasonable.
 The analysis of the financial position and performance of the parent and related party borrowers was also a key procedure to assess any significant increase in credit risk.